Skip to main content

 Vector analysis is an important aspect of quantifying motion that occurs in more than one physical dimension.
 Driving a car on a flat surface is an example of motion in two dimensions, whereas, flying a plane through the air is an example of three-dimensional motion.

-Let’s begin your study of motion by gaining a foundational understanding of what vectors are and how to represent them visually and mathematically.
+You will begin your study of physics by gaining a foundational understanding of what vectors are and how to represent them visually and mathematically.

 Learning Outcomes